YMC0115/Eff-Tox_BAR/README.md

 4. scenario=1;              #bivariate:1-6,sensitivity1:1-4, sensitivity2:1-4,vague:1-4,informative:1-4
 5. file path, for example, path = file.path('D:/Rcode/Eff-Tox_BAR')

-After running the function EffTox in runtrial.r, the results will given in a result.txt file.
-The results contain
+After running the function EffTox in runtrial.r, the results will be displayed in a result.txt file.
+The results contain the following:
-1. Scenario: the scenario name and number;
+Scenario: the scenario name and number;
-2. Time Spend: time spend for each treatment group;
+Time Spend: the amount of time spent for each treatment group;
-3. #of pts: the total number of patients assigned to the ith arm followed by the results of bad and good prognostic group of the ith arm, i=  1,2,3;
+#of pts: the number of patients who are assigned to the ith arm and classified as bad and good prognostic group after follow-up, i=  1,2,3;
-4. #of TOX: numbers of pts have toxic;
+#of TOX: the number of pts who experience drug toxicity
-5. #of EFF: numbers of pts have efficacy;
+#of EFF: the number of pts who experience drug efficacy
-6. selection prob: the selection probability of each arm
-7. selection prob(0.025): Lower 95% creditable set (CI) of the selection probability
-8. selection prob(0.975): Upper 95% creditable set (CI) of the selection probability
+selection prob: the selection probability of each arm selection prob(0.025): Lower 95% creditable set (CI) of the selection probability selection prob(0.975): Upper 95% creditable set (CI) of the selection probability